Can I use Revolut as my main bank account?

 Revolut has proven itself to be a more than useful financial app.
 But is the fintech's current account up to the challenge of meeting the needs of everyday banking customers?
 We decided to investigate.

-This year Revolut officially became a bona fide bank in Ireland after it was granted a licence from the European Central Bank.
-You can read up on that story here.
+In 2022 Revolut officially became a bona fide bank in Ireland after it was granted a banking licence from the Lithuanian Central Bank.

 Branches

-Revolut is a fintech, or an online-only bank, which means not only does it not have an extensive branch network, it doesn’t have one physical branch; the entirety of a customer’s banking must be conducted online via its mobile app.
+Revolut is a fintech, or an online-only bank, which means not only does it not have an extensive branch network, it doesn’t even have a single physical branch in the entire country; all a customer’s banking must be conducted online via its mobile app.

 This may pose a problem for people for two main reasons.

 Firstly, many people enjoy dealing with a teller in a branch, not least for the personal experience it provides, but also, should anything go wrong, there’s a human there to discuss things and get it sorted for you eventually.
-There’s no such thing with Revolut, or with any other online banking provider for that matter.
+There’s no such thing with Revolut.

 The second reason is that bank branches provide customers who deal in cash the option of making a deposit, whereas Revolut doesn't offer this.
 But more on the cash point shortly.